LxtteDev/search-this/README.md

 ```

 ## Issues
-If you have any issues or error please report it so I can fix them.0
+If you have any issues or error please report it so I can fix them.

 ## License
 The MIT License (MIT)